 Project Leader: Ray Dagastine

 Keywords: drops and bubbles; nanostructured materials; surface forces

 Disciplines: Chemical & Biomolecular Engineering

 Domains: Convergence of engineering and IT with the life sciences

 Research Centre: Particulate Fluids Processing Centre (PFPC)

-The initial focus of the project will involve fabricating bespoke anisotropic particles via a nanofabrication process to make nano-rods, Janus particles, or plat-like particles.
-These will then be used to further develop the theory and instrumentation required to apply this new technique to a wide range of systems (e.g. both commercial particles, carbon nanotubes, ZnO crystals, viruses, as well as fabricated particle systems).
-The overarching objective of this work is to derive/validate a general physical theory for nanoparticle interactions that takes into account the effects of shape and composition, and apply this in in film formation for specific systems.
+These anisotropic particles will be used to further develop the theory and instrumentation required to apply this new technique to a wide range of systems (eg, both commercial particles, carbon nanotubes, ZnO crystals, viruses, as well as fabricated particle systems).
+The approach in this work will further derive/validate a general physical theory for nanoparticle interactions that takes into account the effects of shape and composition and apply this in in film formation for specific systems.